 We see a lot of personal statements done both well and poorly.
 Here are a few mistakes we don't want you to make.

 Mistake #1: Not paying attention to instructions, like page limitations.

-Stetson requires 2-3 double spaced pages; any longer or shorter, and we know that you're not paying attention to detail.
+Stetson requires 2-3 double spaced pages; any longer or shorter, and we know that you're not paying attention to details.
 You've got one job!